Barefoot/Huarache Running Mechanics

 Cadence Over Stride Length: Aim for 180+ steps per minute.
 Midline landings make this easier; wider steps waste energy and increase injury risk.
 Kenyans average 160s at moderate paces, scaling up for speed.

 Energy Optimization: The forward lean and fascia springs reduce lung strain -combine with nasal breathing for optimal heart rate control.
-If fatigued, slow down and revert to basics: midline, outer-inner pivot, toe squeeze, etc.
+If fatigued, slow down and revert to basics: midline, outer-inner pivot, hip-to-toe torsion sequence, toe squeeze, etc.

 Common Pitfalls: Avoid heel-only striking (it skips the pivot); don’t over-lean (causes imbalance); ensure toes actively participate (passive feet lose propulsion); never neglect nasal breathing or outer-edge landings.
 Shoes can force IABL; instead stick to bare or minimalist shoes until developing natural form.
 Restrictive shoes may cause malformed musculoskeletal distortions in our feet, the younger we start wearing them.